S3ooodi90/ReferenceImplementation/RM/3_0_0/docs/source/data_analysis.rst

 S3Model is designed to provide semantic interoeperability for future systems.
 Based on small, granular models taht can be well defined.
 However, it is quite capable of supporting the transition of legacy data as well.
 Several examples are available from the S3Model GitHub site.

 A capability often over looked is the ability to create models for CSV data in order to build Linked Data graphs.
 An often perplexing problem is how to support validation of data when that data may have come from a printed vocabulary or a terminology server.
 An example of this is in the TB demo where the Brazilian Death Certificate and Hospital Discharge data are modeled from CSV files.
-Of particular note are the DvStringType models that constrain the ICD 10 codes via an xs:assert for validation in the XML.
-For Linked Data a vocabulary root is provided via S3Model2:vocabRoot predicate and the resource is the URL to the WHO online repository.
+Of particular note are the XdStringType models that constrain the ICD 10 codes via an xs:assert for validation in the XML.
+For Linked Data a vocabulary root is provided via S3Model:vocabRoot predicate and the resource is the URL to the WHO online repository.
 In cases where there is no online repsository (such as a published PDF) and the number of enumerations would be to large to be practical as constraints, we suggest creating a URI prefix for the link to the PDF and use a # plus the values found in the data.